bloom-housing/qa-scripts/README.md

-# qa-scripts
+# QA Scripts
-a place for adhoc scripts and tools that can help support quality efforts
+A place for adhoc scripts and tools that can help support quality efforts.